 JDA Digital Governor testing.
 Flattening the blades is not an option.
 When a unit is depressurized for digital governor testing, the blades are parked at flat and must be requested to be moved to full steep, and are held in place by a hydraulic lock at flat.
 When governor is disassembled, the hydraulic block is released and the weight of the blades can/will move to the full steep position.
 This creates a hazardous condition for anyone working on the governor, the moving blades will discharge a tremendous amount of oil at whatever the blades weigh and could cause significant damage.
 Blades are kept at full steep for the duration of the installation by gravity (about 4-5 weeks).
 Conder would like to know if there’s a possibility to flatten the blades at a certain degree; Conder is concerned about the amount of time left open (limit is 15 minutes at a time, but they did go over by a few minutes).
 Putting in tail logs when testing-do not have enough, modifications (screens) would have to go to FFDRWG –takes time; will continue to pursue options for another set of tail logs

 JDA-N AWS pumps.
 Work is ongoing, 4 out of 6 available, and working fairly stable.
+Request to remove as an agenda item.
+Currently, there are four out of six pumps available for service and they are sufficiently meeting the FPP’s performance criteria for the 2015 fish passage season.
+This is a FFDRWG item and unnecessary as an FPOM agenda item.
+Natalie Richards is the Project Manager.
+JDA Fisheries will provide necessary updates in the weekly status reports.

 Research/FFDRWG updates. www.nwd-wc.usace.army.mil/tmt/documents/FPOM/2010/NWP%20Research/Research.html